List of films set in New York City

-In the history of motion pictures in the United States, many films have been set in New York City, or a fictionalized version thereof.
+In the American cinema history, many films have been set in New York City, or a fictionalized version thereof.

 The following is a list of films and documentaries set in New York, however the list includes a number of films which only have a tenuous connection to the city.
 The list is sorted by the year the film was released.